locus84/Unity-Git-Project/README.md

 and change the .gitconfig file on your local machine accordingly.

 Consider running `git update-index --skip-worktree .gitconfig` in order to not commit your custom Unity path.

+Alternatively, do not add the provided `.gitconfig` file to your project, but rather copy its contents to your global `.gitconfig`, located in your home folder.
+Do this once for every participant.